Mesh-Informed Neural Operator : A Transformer Generative Approach: Experimental setup

 \subsection{Details for training and inference}

 \textbf{Reference Measures.} We choose $\mu_0$ as a Gaussian measure characterized by a Gaussian Process (GP) with a Matérn kernel.
 Unless otherwise specified, the function domain is $[0, 1]^2$ (or subset of it), and we use a kernel length scale of $0.01$ and a smoothness parameter of $0.5$.
 For the Global Climate dataset, the domain is a spherical manifold represented as a subset of $[-1, 1]^3$, and the kernel length scale is adjusted to $0.05$.
 Furthermore, for the GP on the sphere, we explored two distance metrics for the kernel.
 The first uses the chordal distance (the Euclidean distance in the $\mathbb{R}^3$ embedding space), while the second employs the geodesic distance on $\mathbb{S}^2$, for which we leverage the \texttt{GeometricKernels} library~\citep{mostowsky_geometrickernels_2024}.
 Although both approaches yield a valid GP, the results presented in this paper are based on the chordal distance implementation.
 We selected this method for two primary reasons: its superior computational speed and to ensure consistency with other benchmarks.
-To facilitate further exploration, we have made both implementations publicly available in our code repository.
+To facilitate further exploration, we will release the code repository with both implementations.
 The variance is fixed at 1 for all GPs.